apify/rag-web-browser/README.md

 ## ⏳ What is the expected latency?

-The latency is proportional to the memory allocated to the Actor and number of results requested.
+The latency is proportional to the **memory allocated** to the Actor and **number of results requested**.

-Here is a typical latency breakdown for the RAG Web Browser.
+Below is a typical latency breakdown for the RAG Web Browser with **initialConcurrency=3** and **maxResults** set to either 1 or 3.
+These settings allow for processing all search results in parallel.

 Please note the these results are only indicative and may vary based on the search term, the target websites, and network latency.